Magic Quadrant for Finance and Accounting BPO

 Note: Just because a service provider falls into the Leaders quadrant, that position doesn't automatically make it the right choice for a buyer's needs.

-In 2011, more than 150 new deals were signed and 120 were renewed.
-Thus, the market for F&A BPO is still growing strongly around the world, with these deals being signed at an average deal size of $10 million to $20 million.
-The market is extremely competitive, with more than 40 providers targeting selling the full, comprehensive F&A offerings, and many more specialists, such as NCO (with its specialist accounts receivable/collections), or Basware and Datamatics (with their accounts payable business process offerings).
-These and the following providers that supply F&A BPO are not included in this report due to either having less than three F&A BPO processes, or not meeting the required revenue threshold: NIIT Technologies, MphasiS, Datamatics, Quatrro, SourceNet Solutions, Xchanging, Caliber Point Business Solutions, Paramatrix Technologies, Aegis, Mahindra Satyam, NTT Data, Aditya Birla Minacs, iGATE, Acubor, Vee Technologies, Mouchel, BT Global Services, and Liberata.
+The market is extremely competitive, with more than 40 providers targeting selling the full, comprehensive F&A BPO offerings, and many more specialists, such as NCO (with its specialist accounts receivable/collections), or Basware and Datamatics (which offer or have accounts payable business process offerings).
+These and the following providers that supply F&A BPO are not included in this Magic Quadrant due to their either having less than three F&A BPO processes or not meeting the required revenue threshold: NIIT Technologies, MphasiS, Datamatics, Quatrro, Xchanging, Caliber Point Business Solutions, Paramatrix Technologies, Aegis, Tech Mahindra, Mahindra Satyam, NTT Data, Aditya Birla Minacs, iGATE, Acubor, Vee Technologies, Mouchel, BT and Liberata.

-Against this backdrop of a highly competitive market, providers are being influenced to try to differentiate their offerings by using process enhancement technologies and services (PETS), offering benchmarking services, process methodologies and new delivery locations, and adding consulting skills to the BPO offering.
+Against this backdrop of a highly competitive market, providers are being influenced to try to differentiate their offerings by using process enhancement technologies and services, offering benchmarking services, process methodologies and new delivery locations, and adding consulting skills to the BPO offering.

 Still No Single "Global" Standard Way to Run or Price a Finance Process — Benchmarking

 The reality of the world is that there is no one way to do any single finance activity, either within organizations or between organizations.
 Price benchmarking data is available — mostly only as the "going rate" for staff in certain locations — but this data does not reflect the issue of whether the provider "bought" the deal at below-market prices in the first instance.
 Process benchmarking is also hard to come by at a detailed and standardized process level across BPO providers.
-Several providers have made benchmarking across their client base available.
+More than half of the leading F&A BPO providers have made benchmarking of their internal clients' data available to existing clients..

 Process Enhancement Technologies and Services

-Most F&A BPO providers have built a collection of best-in-breed or in-house tools, as well as have built relationships with specialist service providers, such as scanning or electronic invoice companies.
-This approach allows the processes to be delivered remotely, and enables process efficiency and process standardization.
+Most F&A BPO providers have built a collection of best-in-breed or in-house tools, as well as relationships with specialist service providers, such as scanning, treasury software or electronic invoice companies.
+This approach allows the processes to be delivered remotely, and it enables process efficiency and process standardization.
 Workflow is one of the most common tools adopted.
 This workflow is where the actual "innovation" happens, by adding solutions that have not previously been deployed by clients.
-However, most F&A BPO providers are not able to articulate the value proposition of many of their F&A BPO PETS.
-This has resulted in low adoption of PETS.
-Reasons for clients not adopting more of their providers' PETS offerings included: lack of education on awareness and benefits by the service provider; use of existing in-house functionality; and lack of resources and money to evaluate PETS.
-Interestingly, many clients do not know what PETS solutions are being used on their account.
-Some F&A BPO providers have built a strong PETS strategy: Certain F&A BPO providers have built a two-tiered PETS strategy that has a range of PETS offerings for the more-process-efficient-focused clients and one for the more-cost-efficient-focused clients.
-The cloud-enabled PETS solution is emerging as a trend to use software as a service (SaaS) tools to enhance BPO providers' offerings in F&A.
+However, most F&A BPO providers are not able to articulate the value proposition of many of their F&A BPO process enhancement technologies and services.
+This has resulted in low adoption of process enhancement technologies and services.
+Reasons for clients not adopting more of their providers' process enhancement technologies and services included: lack of education on awareness and benefits by the service provider; use of existing in-house functionality; and lack of resources and money to evaluate process enhancement technologies and services.
+Interestingly, many clients do not know what process enhancement technologies and services are being used on their account.
+Some F&A BPO providers have built a strong process enhancement technologies and services strategy: Certain F&A BPO providers have built a two-tiered process enhancement technologies and services strategy that has a range of process enhancement technologies and services offerings for the more-process-efficient-focused clients and one for the more-cost-efficient-focused clients.
+The cloud-enabled process enhancement technologies and services are emerging as a trend to use software as a service (SaaS) tools to enhance BPO providers' offerings in F&A.

 Providers Integrating Consultancy Services Into BPO Activities

-This has been a trend for the last 18 months with F&A BPO providers that have a commercial consulting organization.
+This has been a trend for the last few years with F&A BPO providers that have a commercial consulting organization.
 Several provides that do not have this capability in-house are either building it or partnering for the skills.

 Vertical Market Expertise Is an Increasingly Large Part of Selection Criteria

-"Yes, you can provide F&A BPO, but do you know my industry?" is a more frequent concern of buyers in selecting a provider.
+"Yes, you can provide F&A BPO, but do you know my industry?" continues to be a concern of buyers in selecting a provider.
 Today, most F&A BPO deals are with clients that want to source F&A administration processes from lower-labor-cost locations and garner better F&A practices.
 Buyers must look at a provider's quality, vertical market expertise (which is increasingly becoming important as providers learn about specific industries' finance needs, such as payment terms and supplier types), and global delivery models to ensure a full evaluation of the provider's abilities.

 Global Delivery: Latin America and Eastern Europe Are Growing, but India Still Dominates